Gustur Cahyo

-Gustur Cahyo Putro (born 11 January 1997) is an Indonesian professional footballer who plays as a winger for Liga 2 club PSMS Medan.
+Gustur Cahyo Putro (born 11 January 1997) is an Indonesian professional footballer who plays as a right-back for Championship club Barito Putera.

 Club career

 PPSM Magelang

 Gustur started his football career with PPSM Magelang.

 PS TNI

-He made his professionally debut in the Liga 1 on April 17, 2017 who he scored one goal against Borneo FC.
+He made his professionally debut in the Liga 1 on 17 April 2017 who he scored one goal against Borneo.

 Bekasi City

 On 7 June 2022, it was announced that Gustur would be joining Bekasi City for the 2022-23 Liga 2 campaign.